mapbox/cheap-ruler/README.md

 var lineLength = ruler.lineDistance(line.geometry.coordinates);
 var bbox = ruler.bufferPoint([30.5, 50.5], 0.01);
 ```

-For a city scale (a few dozen miles) and far away from poles,
-the results are typically within 0.1% of corresponding Turf functions.

 **Note**: to get the full performance benefit, create the ruler object once per an area of calculation (such as a tile), and then reuse it as much as possible.